open-pay/openpay-ruby/README.md

 :city=>"Queretaro"}}
 ```

-Here how we construct the preceding hash using FactoryGirl.
+Next, how we can construct  the preceding hash using FactoryGirl.

-FactoryGirl is used in our test suite to facilitate hash construction,
+FactoryGirl was used to build up our test suite, to facilitate hash construction.
-it may may help you at your final implementation if you decide to use hashes.
+It  may help you at as well at your final implementation if you decide to use hashes.
 (more examples at test/Factories.rb)

 ```ruby